First-Time Buyers

 What credit score do I need to buy a house in Hawaii?

 Credit score requirements depend on the loan type.
-FHA loans typically require a minimum credit score of 580 for 3.5% down payment (or 500 with 10% down).
-Conventional loans generally require a 620 or higher score.
+FHA loans typically require a minimum credit score of 580 for a 3.5% down payment (or 500 with 10% down).
+Conventional loans generally require 620 or higher.
 VA loans have no official minimum, though most lenders prefer 620 or above.
-Higher credit scores can help you qualify for better interest rates.
+The CFPB housing resources offer guidance on preparing your credit for a mortgage.

 Is it possible to buy a home in Hawaii with no money down?

 Yes.
 VA loans offer zero-down-payment financing for eligible active-duty military, veterans, and surviving spouses.
 USDA loans also provide zero-down options for homes in qualifying rural areas, such as parts of the Big Island.
-Additionally, combining down payment assistance programs with low-down-payment loans can significantly reduce or eliminate out-of-pocket costs.
+Combining down payment assistance programs with low-down-payment loans can significantly reduce or eliminate out-of-pocket costs.

 Ready to Buy Your First Home in Hawaii?